bfgeek/webvr/input_explainer.md

 # WebVR Input Explained

 ## WARNING: UNSTABLE
-The content in this explainer is undergoing rapid iteration is should no part of it should be considered representative of a final API.
+The content in this explainer is undergoing rapid iteration and no part of it should be considered representative of a final API.

 ## What is WebVR?
 See the [WebVR Explainer](https://github.com/w3c/webvr/blob/master/explainer.md)

 ## What is WebVR Input?
-Whereas the WebVR spec is primarily concerned with detecting headset movement and displaying imagery to the user, this explainer describes how developers can receive input from the various control mechanims provided by VR headsets, whether that's as simple as a one-button gaze and click input scheme for Cardboard devices or as complex as full 6DoF, multi-button controllers.
+Whereas the WebVR explainer is primarily concerned with detecting headset movement and displaying imagery to the user, this explainer describes how developers can receive input from the various control mechanisms provided by VR headsets, whether that's as simple as a one-button gaze and click input scheme for Cardboard devices or as complex as full 6DoF, multi-button controllers.

 ### Goals
 Define core input models for Virtual Reality applications on the web by providing the following:

-* A high level, ray-based input system that works with most VR systems across multiple input sources.
+* A high level, ray-based input system that works with most VR/AR systems across multiple input sources.
-* Access to raw pose, button, and axis data of purpose-built VR controllers.
+* Access to raw pose, button, axis and haptic data of dedicated VR/AR input sources (Tracked controllers, hands, etc.)

-// Future goals? (v0.1+?)
-* Default visualizations for VR input.
-* A method for providing simple semantic descriptions of VR scenes.
-* Haptic feedback.
+* Enable sites to visualize VR/AR input and input devices.

 ### Non-goals
+* A method for providing semantic descriptions of VR/AR scenes.
 * Handle every possible VR input device.
 * Full hand or body tracking.
 * 2D DOM input with VR input devices.